What did you call these in your family? Salmon Cakes? Salmon Patties?

 - Coat a non-stick skillet with vegetable oil.

-- Sauté for 5 minutes on one side until golden brown, then flip and cook for another 3-4 minutes.
+- Sauté on medium heat for 7 minutes on one side until golden brown, then flip and cook for another 3-4 minutes.
 Remove from heat and serve with remoulade sauce.
 Enjoy!

 - Spray the air-fryer basket/bottom with non-stick cooking spray.